lc700x/desktop2stereo/readme.md

 6. **Output Resolution**
     Default output resolution is `1080` (**1080p**, `1920x1080`) for a smoother experience. `2160` (**4K**, `3840x2160`) and `1440` (**2K**, `2560x1440`) resolutions are also available if you have powerful devices.
 7. **FPS** (frames per second)
     FPS can set as your monitor refresh rate, default input FPS is `60`.
 It determins the freqency of the screen caputre process (higher FPS does not ensure smoother output, depending on your devices).
+8. **Depth Resolution**
+    Higher depth resolution can give better depth details but cause higher GPU usage, which is also related to the model training settings.
+    Default depth resolution is set to `384` for balanced performance.
+9. **Depth Strength**
+    With higher depth strength, 3D depth effect of the object would be stronger.
+However, higher value can induce visible artifacts.
+    Default is set to `1.0`.
+The recomanded depth strength range is `(1, 5)`.
+10. **IPD** (Interpupillary Distance)
+    IPD is the distance between the centers of your pupils, it affects how your brain interprets stereoscopic 3D.
+    The default IPD is `0.064` in meter (m), which is the average human IPD value.
+11. **Download Path**
+   Default download path is the `models` folder under the working directory.
-8. **Depth Model**
+12. **Depth Model**
     Modify the depth model id from [HuggingFace](https://huggingface.co/), the model id under `depth_model` **mostly shall ends** with `-hf`.
     Large model can cause higher GPU usage and latency.
     Default depth model: `depth-anything/Depth-Anything-V2-Small-hf`